borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 unsafe_skip_path_validation_before_create: true
 ```

-However, this is indeed unsafe, and could lead to hangs or data being left out
+However, this is indeed unsafe and could lead to hangs or data being left out
 of backups.
 Use this option at your own risk.